nicholasayam/Digital-CV/README.md

 {: .new-title }
 > Live Updates
 >
-> Law at the National University of Singapore (NUS). 🚀.
+> Y1S2 Law student at the National University of Singapore (NUS). 🚀.

 ***